Every day more investors are using alternative strategies to generate income since the income from bonds is still

 - Lower commodity prices can hurt real estate prices and the number of renters in a given market.

 - Hurricanes, tornadoes, and floods can destroy properties.

 - A nearby shiny new apartment building with all the bells and whistles can steal tenants.

 - Governments can expand highways than encroach on properties and land can be seized.

-In owning a business, regulation, technology changes and politics are major factors beyond our control.
+In owning a business, regulation, competition, liabilities, cybersecurity, technology changes, and politics are major factors beyond our control.

-For example, even the mention of certain words on your website that have no relevance whatsoever to the actual topic being banned can cause irreparable damage.
-(I don’t want to even give the example.)
+- The mention of banned words on your website that has no relevance to the actual topic being addressed can cause irreparable damage.

-Major technology players like Facebook, YouTube and Google can change business policies or models and your own business model stops working.
-(Diversification is important to guard against this risk for small online businesses.)
+- Major technology players can change business policies or models and your own business model stops working.